scottzach1/Project-Beans/project_requirement/project-requirement.md

 (_**TODO:**_ State specific parts of the system that can be altered by means of softwareas they become clearer. _Any_ aspect of the system seems a bit too ambitious)

 ##### Launch:
-During launch it is important that:
+During launch, the usability of the system should be centered around reliability and safety.
+The rocket should feature the following features to ensure this:
+- The rocket should feature manual ignition to minimize the risk of premature ignition
+- Ignition system should feature at least a 10m wire from the motor of the rocket to ensure the safety of the person igniting the rocket
-- Launch critical features are clearly marked and labeled
+- Launch critical features of the rocket are clearly marked and labeled
 - Hardware features to help mitigate the risk of incorrect operation of product, such as incorrect battery polarity.
-- Software safety guards to ensure all systems are operational and to prevent premature launch
+- Software safety checks and pre-flight diagnostics to ensure all systems are operational
 - System can be set up and ready to launch within 10 minutes of activation

-##### Flight analysis
+##### Mid-Flight Diagnostics/Readings
-Following flight the system should:
+During the flight, the system should:
-- Have recorded all sensor readings to the onboard SD Card
+- Continually record values that the onboard sensors are reading
-- Saved these in a format that enables users to easily analyse the rockets performance and troubleshoot potential issues during flight
+- Readings are stored onto the onboard SD card in a format that enables users to easily analyse the rockets performance and troubleshoot potential issues during flight
+- Broadcast telemetry at regular intervals to the base station to enable the personnel manning the base station to monitor the flight

+##### Recoverability
+The rocket should be in a stable physical form at the end of the flight.
+This can be achieved by doing the following:
+- A parachute system is deployed after a specific amount time provided by the user by means of software
+- _**TODO:**_ Client has also stated that another criterion that would constitute the deployment of the parachute is if the on-board barometer detects a decrease in pressure levels.

+##### Post-Flight Diagnostics/Analysis
+At the end of a launch, the rocket should be in a state that enables the project team and stakeholders to evaluate the performance of the rocket.
+To allow this, the system should do the following:
+- On-board SD card should be stored in an easily accessible part of the rocket to allow for quick installation and removal
+- On-board SD card should be protected to withstand high velocities or hard impacts
+- Broadcasted mid-flight telemetry data should be stored onto a file at the base station's laptop as a backup to the SD card
+- Disassembly of the rocket should take no longer than 15 minutes

-##### Tuning Performance
+##### Future Development
-Before flight, the system should:
-- Enable the user to assess in flight variables and control parameters
+The purpose of the project is to contribute to the existing body of knowledge about rocketry.
+To make the project usable by members of the wider rocketry community should they choose to contribute to the project, the project needs to have the following:
+- Documentation in the form of manuals
+- Extensive software documentation through commenting
-- Easily adjust said variables and parameters
+- Open source and freely available

 ### 3.4 Performance requirements